-In an interview with this publication yesterday, 23rd of November, 2021, former volunteer pilot in Guyana, Doug Spencer, said he believes that the fact that he refused to renew his contract with RAM in 2019 might have been a contributing factor to the decline in operations in Guyana.
+In an interview with this publication on the 23rd of November, 2021, former volunteer pilot in Guyana, Doug Spencer, said he believes that the fact that he refused to renew his contract with RAM in 2019 might have been a contributing factor to the decline in operations in Guyana.
 In 2021, RAM sold all its planes in Guyana and stopped all airborne activities in Guyana.

 This is certainly not the vision of the founder of the Remote Area Medical, the recently deceased Stan Brock, whose ashes were scattered over Dadanawa Ranch in the Rupununi Savannahs of Guyana after his death and cremation in 2018, but we’ll cover details about this in an upcoming article.

 During his three-year period of service in Guyana, Doug Spencer had a lot of beautiful stories to tell about Guyana.
-He loved the people, the food, the customs, the naturally beautifully environment, and many other things.
+He loved the people, the food, the customs, the naturally beautiful environment, and many other things.
 But a terribly unpleasant experience with the Guyana Revenue Authority caused Mr. Spencer to become scared of staying any longer in Guyana.
 So scared in fact, that he packed up and left for Africa where he served as a volunteer pilot for another charitable organization.

 Doug explains that in 2019, he became alarmed after the Guyana Revenue Authority taxed him heavily for SIMs that Google were giving away free of charge.
 Imagine a non-commercial activity being taxed $8,816 dollars for an item that cost 0 dollar!
 But it wasn’t so much the money that was the problem for Mr. Spencer…it was the draconian tax policies which seemed designed to sap the vigor out of the common resident.